alinex/node-admin/doc/server/README.md

 The server part is developed as [alinex-admin](https://github.com/alinex/node-admin) package.

-It also contains the hosted [Client](https://github.com/alinex/quasar-admin) which is used to access the server from it's webpanel, desktop application or mobile apps.
+In it the ready build [Client](https://github.com/alinex/quasar-admin) can be included to access the server from it's webpanel, desktop application or mobile apps.

 ## Features